Keyboard shortcuts

 Docker Deployment

-The easiest way to run FsPulse is with Docker.
-The container runs FsPulse as a background service with the web UI accessible on port 8080.
+The easiest way to run fsPulse is with Docker.
+The container runs fsPulse as a background service with the web UI accessible on port 8080.
 You can manage roots, initiate scans, query data, and view results—all from your browser.

 Quick Start

-Get FsPulse running in three simple steps:
+Get fsPulse running in three simple steps:

 # 1. Pull the image